snigo/range/README.md

 #### `Range.prototype.slice()`

-Slices range into provided number of equal parts.
+Slices range into the provided number of equal parts.
 Returns array of numbers representing starting boundaries of each such slice.

 | **Parameter** | **Type** | **Default value** | **Notes**                                      |
 |---------------|----------|-------------------|------------------------------------------------|